RickDond/RickDond/README.md

 - 👋 Hi, I’m @RickDond
 - 👀 I’m interested in machine learning and Artificial Intelligence
-- 🌱 I’m currently learning Python.
+- 🌱 I’m always learning new skills.
 - 💞️ I’m looking to collaborate on Python projects
 - 📫 You can reach me at rad.it.consultant@gmail.com